 Research

-Social Connections, Identity, Health & Well-being, Older adults, The Arts, Technology
+Social Connections, Identity, Health and Well-being, Older adults, The Arts, Technology

 Interests